ethereum/solidity-website/src/posts/2025-03-27-the-case-for-eof.md

 The benefits to clients of adopting EOF are also much less obvious.
 For example performance gains in bytecode execution can easily be overshadowed by other factors.

-However, I suspect that the burden is largely overstated.
+However, we suspect that the burden is largely overstated.
 EOF is not a completely new VM design.
 It shares a lot more with the legacy EVM than it differs.